Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Ketotifen

-Allergy tablet formulation from the group of mast cell stabilizers.
+A tableted remedy for allergies, from the group of mast cell stabilizers.
 Just like cromoglycates, it prevents or at least slows down the release of histamine and other biologically active substances that provoke inflammation and allergies from mast cells.

-The most important group of drugs that are used to relieve allergy symptoms are steroid hormones.
-They can be conditionally divided into two large subgroups: local agents that are used to irrigate the nasal cavity, tablets and injections for oral administration.
+The most important group of drugs that are used to relieve the symptoms of allergies are steroid hormones.
+Conventionally, they can be divided into two large subgroups: local funds, which are used for irrigation of the nasal cavity, tablets and injections for oral administration.
 There are also eye and ear drops with corticosteroids, which are used for ENT pathologies of various origins, including allergic conjunctivitis and otitis media, as well as ointments and gels sometimes used to treat allergic dermatitis.
 However, in the treatment of these diseases, corticosteroids are far from the first place: rather, they are prescribed as a means of temporary relief, for the rapid relief of symptoms, after which they switch to therapy with other antiallergic drugs.
-Means for local (nasal sprays) and internal use (tablets), on the contrary, are widely used to treat various diseases of an allergic nature, and it is worth talking about them in more detail.
+Means for local (nasal sprays) and internal use (tablets), on the contrary, are used quite widely for the treatment of various diseases of an allergic nature, and it is worth talking about them in more detail.

 Despite such significant differences in the characteristics of absorption and distribution, the mechanism of action of both local and internal glucocorticosteroids is the same.
 Let's talk in more detail, due to which tablets, sprays or ointments containing hormones have a therapeutic effect in case of allergies.